RepoCheyo/RandomDogs/README.md

 ## Close additions:

-- Redux functionality to pass the user data alogn the App
-- Like button on each called photo (Firebase & Redux)
+- Like button on each called photo (LocalStorage & Redux)
-- Add doc everytime the API is called with that make a history page with all the dogs that they have seen
+- Add doc everytime the API is called with that make a history page with all the dogs that they have seen **(optional)**
 - Animations
 - Make it responsive